Banks turn to tech to cut cost of new regulation

 Among the myriad of new international rules, the United States, for example, has brought in the Foreign Account Tax Compliance Act to raise tax revenues from secret accounts held by their citizens.

-“The cost of risk and compliance has risen a good 30 percent in the last two to three years,” Alexander Classen, Chief Executive of Royal Bank of Scotland’s private banking arm Coutts, told the Reuters Global Wealth Management Summit in Geneva.
+“The cost of risk and compliance has risen a good 30 percent in the last two to three years,” Alexander Classen, CEO of the international business of private bank Coutts, told the Reuters Global Wealth Management Summit in Geneva.

 “We feel the increased cost of regulations in cross border business,” he said.
 “There is a bit of a race to scale,” Classen said referring to the need to find economies of scale.